Ukrainian documentary 2000 Metres to Andriivka nominated for Writers Guild of America Award

 Source: Writers Guild of America

-Details: The film tells the story of the small village of Andriivka, located 10 kilometres from the city of Bakhmut.
+Details: The film tells the story of the small village of Andriivka, located 10 km from the city of Bakhmut.
 Chernov, together with Oleksandr Babenko and the 3rd Separate Assault Brigade, moves along the battlefield and films Ukrainian defenders as they attempt to liberate Andriivka.

 For reference: Fierce fighting took place in the village of Andriivka during Ukraine's 2023 counteroffensive.